Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 With the exception of having no powers, the Punisher is very similar to Wolverine and US Agent.
 Whether in his comic or Netflix version, he is also a war vet who suffers yet another trauma with the death of his family by the Mafia.
 An expert in many forms of firearms and explosives, he becomes an outlaw himself being judge, jury, and always executioner of the criminal underworld.

 While not prone to berserker rages like the other two, Punisher does have the obsessive drive to take out his pain and rage on anything that looks like those who killed his family.
 Thus he has no issues showing zero mercy, and in the comics and the show Daredevil, he has come into conflict with more moral superheroes.
 So much so that he has been compared to Wolverine and the two had a brief mini-series where they fought each other back in the late 1980s.

 While the modern audience had somewhat of a hard time watching his battles, few criticized him for it.

 A Trinity of Misunderstood Violence?

 So while John Walker, the US Agent, is certainly no hero like his predecessors or peers, he’s not exactly a villain either.
-Though often called privileged because of his expectation of others to honor his uniform, Walker doesn't have the obsessive megalomania of Zemo, the power hungry drive for conquest like the Red Skull, or a genocidal desire to wipe out whole populations like Thanos.
+Though often called privileged because of his expectation of others to honor his uniform, Walker doesn't have the obsessive megalomania of Zemo, the power-hungry drive for conquest like the Red Skull, or a genocidal desire to wipe out whole populations like Thanos.
 He’s a man scarred by trauma like his two peers, who's been discarded by the machine that made him and did not help him with his PTSD, and was rejected by the heroes he wanted to work with.
-So there’s mixed messages in what the show wants the US Agent to represent.
+So there are mixed messages in what the show wants the US Agent to represent.

 © 2021 Jamal Smith